Direct repeat: Microsatellite DNA

 A tract of repetitive DNA in which a motif of a few base pairs is tandemly repeated numerous times (e.g. 5 to 50 times) is referred to as microsatellite DNA.
 Thus direct repeat tandem sequences are a form of microsattelite DNA.
 The process of DNA mismatch repair plays a prominent role in the formation of direct trinucleotide repeat expansions.
 Such repeat expansions underlie several neurological and developmental disorders in humans.

+Homologous recombination

+In directly repeated sequences of the tobacco plant genome, DNA double-strand breaks can be efficiently repaired by homologous recombination between the repeated sequences.